Thermal equilibrium with generalized time-reversal symmetry

+which holds at equilibrium for generic observables $F(\vect{x})$, $G(\vect{x})$ as a consequence of detailed balance~\eqref{eq:detbal}.
+As expected from our first main result, the TR symmetry, which holds in the deterministic limit, is not spoiled by the coupling with our deterministic bath.
+Let us notice that in both panels (b) and (c), the deterministic and stochastic correlations show deviations on long time scales, likely due to lack of ergodicity in the global system.
+These effects, however, do not affect the TR symmetries.

-Let us stress that imposing the Boltzmann distribution as the steady state does not guarantee, in general, that Eq.~\eqref{eq:dbcorr} holds.
-To show this point, we consider again the Lotka-Volterra model, this time in its symmetric version $\alpha/\gamma=1$, which allows us to work directly in $q,p$ coordinates.
-Indeed, in this particular case one simply has $\op(q,p)=(p,q)$ and there is no need to pass to action-angle variables.
-We perform numerical simulation of process~\eqref{eq:lan}, with additive noise $D=\text{diag}(D_q,D_p)$, and $\Gamma$ given by Eq.~\eqref{eq:dissipation_final}.
-In Fig.~\ref{fig:lvsymm} we check detailed balance (a) for a choice of $D_q$, $D_p$ that verifies condition~\eqref{eq:mdm} and (b,c) for choices that do not.
-While the pdf is the expected equilibrium one in all cases (see~\cite{SM}), Fig.~\ref{fig:lvsymm} shows that only condition (a) leads to time-reversal symmetry.
+In the above example we found empirically that, at equilibrium, $D=\text{diag}(D_{qq},D_{pp})$ with $D_{qq}=D_{pp}$.
+Let us stress that that many other choices of $D$ would lead to a stationary state described by the Boltzmann distribution, but this would not guarantee, in general, that Eq.~\eqref{eq:dbcorr} holds.
+To show this point, we perform numerical simulation of a Langevin process~\eqref{eq:lan}, with additive noise $D=\text{diag}(D_{qq},D_{pp})$, and $\Gamma$ given by Eq.~\eqref{eq:dissipation_final}.
+In Fig.~\ref{fig:lvsymm} we check detailed balance (a) for a choice of $D_{qq}$, $D_{pp}$ that verifies condition~\eqref{eq:mdm} and (b)-(c) for choices that do not.
+While the pdf (not shown) is the expected equilibrium one in all cases, Fig.~\ref{fig:lvsymm} shows that only condition (a) leads to TR symmetry.
 Let us stress that condition (c) is formally similar to the structure~\eqref{eq:kk} of Klein-Kramers dynamics, with the thermal noise only affecting $\dot{p}$.
-Still, in the present case, this choice leads to time-reversal symmetry breaking: the reason is that, in the deterministic limit, $H(q,p)\ne H(q,-p)$.
+Still, in the present case, this choice leads to TR symmetry breaking, since $H(q,p)\ne H(q,-p)$.
 This point is made even clearer by Fig.~\ref{fig:lvsymm}(d), where we show a coarse-grained proxy of the entropy production (EP) rate, namely